james2doyle/ohdoylerules.com/content/tricks/conditionall-vuejs-mixins.md

----
++++
-Title: "Conditional Vue.js Mixins"
+title = "Conditional Vue.js Mixins"
-Description: "How to use commonjs modules as vue.js mixins and how to conditionally load mixins on a per-page-basis."
+description = "How to use commonjs modules as vue.js mixins and how to conditionally load mixins on a per-page-basis." date = "2017-05-25" category = "Tricks" template = "post.html"
-Date: "2017-05-25"
-Category: "Tricks"
-Template: "post"
+[taxonomies]
-Keywords: ["nodejs", "vuejs", "require", "mixin", "conditional"]
+keywords = ["nodejs", "vuejs", "require", "mixin", "conditional"]
----
++++

 When building more traditional Vue.js applications, I tend to use mixins a lot.
 It helps split up code, speparate concerns, and can allow for some cool tricks.
 One that i keep using is conditionally requiring a mixin based on the details of the page.